Legislation of Cannabis in Italy

 Is it legal to possess and consume cannabis in Italy?

 The Consolidated Law of 1990 remains the legal framework for the prevention, prohibition, and punishment of drug-related activities in Italy.
-According to this law, cannabis consumption is not illegal, but its possession is.
+According to this law, marijuana consumption is not illegal, but its possession is.

 In 2016, the legislation changed to allow and regulate hemp production, leading to an increase in the sale of “cannabis light” in stores.
 However, its consumption remains illegal under current legislation.

-Is it legal to sell cannabis in Italy?
+Is it legal to sell weed in Italy?

-The sale or supply of cannabis in Italy is illegal and may result in less severe penalties compared to harder drugs such as cocaine or heroin.
-While selling heroin can result in up to twenty-two years in prison, selling cannabis can carry a maximum of six years.
+The sale or supply of weed in Italy is illegal and may result in less severe penalties compared to harder drugs such as cocaine or heroin.
+While selling heroin can result in up to twenty-two years in prison, selling weed can carry a maximum of six years.

 However, there are some exceptions, and the sentence depends on various factors, such as the mode of sale, the profile of the accused, and their motivations.